1and1/video-integration-plugin-confluence/README.md

 ---

 Please understand that we are unable to offer support for this product.<br/>
-If you have some issues or problems, you can use this e-mail: chzanner@united-internet.de
+If you have some issues or problems, you can use this e-mail: sourcecenter@1und1.de